 Our research is highly multidisciplinary - members gain expertise in probe and inhibitor design and synthesis, mass spectrometry, biochemistry, proteomics and metabolomics, molecular biology, and microbiology.

-3/2025: Congratulations to Dr. Hannah Lembke on receiving the 2024 Department of Chemistry Best PhD Thesis Award!
+7/2025: Congratulations to Hannah on receiving a Dept of Chemistry Graduate Student Travel Award!

 We believe that collaboration among people of all cultures, experiences, and backgrounds enhances science and contributes to excellence in teaching, learning, and research.
 We strive to promote a climate that celebrates our differences, dismantle racist and other discriminatory practices, and promote an environment where all have the opportunity to thrive.